szczyglis-dev/py-gpt/docs/source/modes.rst

 **Experts** lets you define reusable, specialized agents as presets and delegate tasks to them from a normal conversation.
 Experts are powered by regular agents from the same **Agents v2 runtime** that powers **Chat with Agents**.
 There is no separate legacy execution engine for an Expert.

 Each enabled Expert is exposed to the current conversation as a regular ``expert_call`` tool.
 The main model can call it in exactly the same way as other tools: it selects an Expert, passes an instruction, waits for the agent to complete the task, and receives the Expert's final response directly as the tool result.
-The Expert response is not inserted back into the conversation as a synthetic user message or an ``@expert says...`` entry.

 In **Experts** mode, the main conversation follows the normal **Chat** tool flow.
 Enabled local tools from plugins and supported remote provider tools remain available according to the usual Chat configuration, while ``expert_call`` adds the ability to delegate work to specialized agents.